Last Updated: 9 July, 2022

 It’s a free language learning website and resource equipped with great features to help learners in their Spanish learning journey.
 Apart from the obvious feature which is a dictionary, it also offers Spanish-English translation, verb conjugation, vocabulary, grammar, pronunciation, classrooms (free for teachers), conjugation drill, Thesaurus, and word of the day.

 There are 2 ways you can do this, either you register as a user (free) or use it as is.
 The latter won’t save your progress.
 Upon signing up you’ll be asked to choose the language you’re learning, Spanish or English.
 Then, you’ll be directed to the dashboard.
 That’s all.
 You can start learning instantly.

 The dashboard and navigation are pretty straightforward.
 Just pick the one you want to start with.

 At the top left, there’s the menu.
 On the right, there’s your streak day info.
 As you can see above, there are 3 ways you can extend your streak; vocabulary, grammar, and conjugation.
 Next to it are your profile settings and the sign-out button.

 Since this is an English-Spanish translation and vice versa whatever you type in the result will be based on the chosen language.
 For example, I want to know the Spanish translation for ‘tie up’.
 SpanishDict gives me a bunch of different meanings from the dictionary along with various examples.

 For the pronunciation menu, you’ll be given the pronunciation of whichever language you type in.
-On the Thesaurus, there are synonyms and antonyms of the various meaning of the word.
+In the Thesaurus, there are synonyms and antonyms for the various meaning of the word.
 Read more about these two in their respective section below.